By Catherine Austin Fitts

 Actually, the list of legitimate complaints for the African-American community is much longer, as well as all for other low-income communities in America.

 In all sixty years, I have never once heard a complaint – even a thought – about statues or monuments.

 Indeed the only time I have ever seen anyone complain about statues or monuments were people likely being financed by the people who richly profit from #1-10 above or who have digested enormous amounts of entrainment and subliminal programming – I suspect both.

 Our society is increasingly experiencing not just people staring at their smart phones who are walking into the middle of street traffic or walking off cliffs, we are also experiencing the political equivalent.

 Undocumentable adjustments in US government accounts are now over $18 trillion.
-That is an average of $220,000 per family of 4 – that’s all families, African American, Latino, Caucasian, old, young, North, South, East West.
+That is an average of $220,000 per family of 4 – that’s all families, African-American, Latino, Caucasian, old, young, North, South, East and West.